TamimEhsan/interview-questions-bangladesh/docs/srbd.md

 ## Interview Stages
 SRBD takes interview in two round.

-Round 1 is coding round.
+1. **Coding round:** Round 1 is coding round.
 The problems are typically from leetcode.
 You can only proceed to round 2 if you can solve round 1 correctly.

-Round 2 is a technical round.
+1. **Technical round:** Round 2 is a technical round.
 You might get asked about basic theories or solve some simple problems